-The Institute for Middle East Studies Outreach Program seeks to provide K-12 educators from metropolitan Washington, DC, with access to resources, scholars, and tools on the Middle East.
-We hope to assist educators in teaching this important region by moving beyond the headlines to provide an in-depth and interdisciplinary look at the Middle East.
+The Institute for Middle East Studies Outreach Program provides K-12 educators throughout the Washington, DC, Northern Virginia, Maryland, and wider region with access to resources, scholars, and tools on the Middle East.
+We assist educators in teaching about this important region by moving beyond the headlines to provide an in-depth and interdisciplinary look at the Middle East.

-Funded through the U.S. Department of Education's Title VI grant, this program will provide no cost workshops and resources to area educators.
+Funded through the U.S. Department of Education's Title VI grant, this program provides no cost workshops and resources to area educators

 D.C. area teens bring veterans’ stories to artistic life in exhibition at the Marvin Center to kick off Veteran Week 2014.
 This program is sponsored in part by IMES as part of the Title VI National Resource Center programming.
 To read more about the event visit the event page or look through more pictures of the event on the IMES Facebook page.

 GW faculy visited DC Public Schools' Alice Deal Middle to present to 6th graders studying the Middle East.
 Above, Director of GW's Arabic Program, Dr. Mohssen Esseesy answers questions from Deal's Team Sydney!

 To see more photos from this event, please visit the IMES Facebook page here.

 GW's Institute for Middle East Studies' Title VI National Resource Center & Office of Military and Veteran Services partnered with Montgomery County Public Schools Visual Arts Center at Albert Einstein to create The Rendering Project.

 The Rendering Project takes stories of life in and out of the military uniform and transforms them into art through the creativity of today's youth.
 Visual Arts students were given veteran testimonials and charged with rendering their experiences into charcoal drawings.
 The project culminated in a gallery showing and reception at the National Veterans Center on Veterans Day 2014.